6 South Asian Festivals You Don't Want to Miss

 6. Haa Summer Festival – Bhutan

-This festival happens at the beginning of July every year and last for two days, celebrating the culture of the nomadic herders in Bhutan
+This festival happens at the beginning of July every year and lasts for two days, celebrating the culture of the nomadic herders in Bhutan.

 Setting in the wilderness with beautiful views of the Himalayas makes it one not to miss!
 You get to see rugged hills and alpine valleys, pristine forests and lakes, and also the unique White Poppy that is endemic to Haa and cannot be found anywhere else in the world.

-There will be songs, dances, traditional sports and religious ceremonies going on during the festival.
-You can enjoy all of these entertainments whiling tasting delicious Bhutanese cuisines and drinking local liquor named Ara.
-If you love sports or taking pictures, you can join the mountain bike race and photograph competition which are open to all people including foreign tourists.
-Or if you want to experience nomadic life style, join one of the many local families there to enjoy their hospitality!
+There will be songs, dances, traditional sports, and religious ceremonies going on during the festival.
+You can enjoy all of these entertainments while tasting delicious Bhutanese cuisines and drinking local liquor named Ara.
+If you love sports or taking pictures, you can join the mountain bike race and photograph competition which are open to all people, including foreign tourists.
+Or, if you want to experience a nomadic lifestyle, join one of the many local families there to enjoy their hospitality!

 No doubt these six festivals above are splendid and cannot be missed!
-Since they are celebrated in different time and different places, please contact us at and let our professional team design an awesome trip for you to have utmost fun at all of them!
+Since they are celebrated at different times and different places, please contact us at firstname.lastname@example.org and let our professional team design an awesome trip for you to have the utmost fun at all of them!